 The minimum unit requirement for the MA is 30 credit hours of course work and three units of MA thesis or report hours (total unit requirement is 33).
 While you may have completed more than 30 units of coursework at the time completing your MA, we encourage you to choose the 30 units that are most relevant to the MA.
-In addition to the requirements in your major focus (see sections by subfield below), all students are required to take the core class, Anthropology 608A, "History of Anthropological Theory."
 If a core class is not being offered, please consult your advisor regarding appropriate substitutions.